-Chile has long lured the intrepid traveller but in 2018 things have stepped up a level.
+Chile Dropdown content has long lured the intrepid traveller but in 2018 things stepped up a level.
 The newly created Route of Parks – a string of Patagonian national parks – links up the country’s most remote corners, from snow-tipped volcanoes to blue-tinged hanging glaciers.
 Steph Dyson reports from the road.

 Thumb out to the road and sat astride my dusty rucksack, I’m ready to channel my inner Bruce Chatwin.
 During his visit to Patagonia in the early 1980s – a journey that became the basis for his book In Patagonia – he often thumbed a lift with the locals.
 If only the Southern Highway had existed back then, I’m sure he would have revelled in the chance to do it here.